GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 **[15th Oct.
 2020]**: `self.crossOriginIsolated` is available from Chrome 87.
-Reflecting that, `document.domain` is immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` ending its origin trial and will be enabled by default in Chrome 88.
+Reflecting that, `document.domain` is immutable when `self.crossOriginIsolated` returns `true`. `performance.measureMemory` ending its origin trial and is planned to be enabled by default in Chrome 88.
 Shared Array Buffer on Android Chrome will be available from Chrome 88.

 **[1st Sep.
 2020]**: COOP Reporting is behind the `#cross-origin-isolated` flag in Chrome 86.
 Added instructions.